 • Isolation and fragmentation of the remaining veteran trees and parkland sites in the landscape.
 (Many of the species dependent on old trees are unable to move between these sites due to poor powers of dispersal and the increasing distances they need to travel).

-Good practice in management of veteran trees and parkland
+Good management practice of veteran trees and parkland

 If the wildlife that depends on veteran trees is to survive into the future, trees must be available to take their place and become veteran.
 New trees need to be planted and trees kept to mature.